Man opens plane's door, deploying slide during takeoff

 The incident occurred as the plane was taxiing to the runway for takeoff at Chiang Mai airport on Wednesday night.

-According to witnesses, just moments before the scheduled 9.05pm departure, the 40-year-old man, whose name was withheld, rushed to open a front emergency door, automatically triggering the deployment of the exit slide.
+According to witnesses, just moments before the scheduled 9.05pm departure, the 40-year-old man, Wong Sai Heung, rushed to open a front emergency door, automatically triggering the deployment of the exit slide.

 The Airbus A320 plane, serving TG121 flight between Chiang Mai and Bangkok, came to a halt.
 Another passenger and flight attendants successfully subdued the individual, who allegedly insisted that he believed someone was about to attack him.